Central Bedfordshire Youth Parliament

 Protect LGBTQ+ Young People

-The Youth Parliament are hoping to use this campaign to break the stigma around LGBTQ+, to support the creation of LGBTQ+ support groups within Central Bedfordshire, and to highlight some of the discrimination still experienced by members of the LGBTQ+ community.
+Protect LGBTQ+ Young People was the top issue voted by Central Bedfordshire young people in the 2018 Make Your Mark ballot.
+So in the last Youth Parliament the young people launched the campaign: ALL DIFFERENT, ALL EQUAL.
+The idea was to use this campaign to break the stigma around LGBTQ+, to support the creation of LGBTQ+ support groups within Central Bedfordshire, and to highlight some of the discrimination still experienced by members of the LGBTQ+ community.

-Alternatively, you can support the campaign through social media, follow us on Twitter, Instagram, Facebook, and YouTube, and use the hashtag #AllDifferentAllEqual.
-And look out for Youth Parliament coming to a school or carnival near you!
+Please continue to support the campaign through social media, follow us on Twitter, Instagram, Facebook, and YouTube, and use the hashtag #AllDifferentAllEqual.
+And together we can make Central Bedfordshire a more LGBTQ+ friendly place to live and work.

 Protect the environment

 Protect the environment was one of the top voted issues in Central Bedfordshire and across the UK by young people in the annual Make Your Mark ballot.
 As such Central Bedfordshire Youth Parliament have committed to regular meetings of members to try and tackle this issue.

 The members of the protect the environment campaign group have collectively agreed on these 3 priorities for their campaign:

 Throughout the next 2 years the members have committed to holding litter picks in local communities, raising awareness of environmental issues such as single use plastic and deforestation, maximising the opportunities for recycling in Central Bedfordshire including asking businesses to sign-up to Terracycle, and educating in schools and local communities both the importance of looking after the environment and ways that everyone can help.